-- Wellbeing: Children and families will have sustainability embedded in daily routines and practices – using compost/recycling/rubbish bins at morning tea and lunch, having rain water in the sandpit, planting and maintaining a vegetable patch, looking after plants in our garden, encouraging families to recycle boxes and other materials for use at Kinder, establishing a worm farm and maintaining compost.
+- Wellbeing: Children and families will have sustainability embedded in daily routines and practices – using compost/recycling/rubbish bins at morning tea, lunch and afternoon tea, planting and maintaining a vegetable patch, looking after plants in our garden, encouraging families to recycle boxes and other materials for use at Kinder and establishing a worm farm.

 - Learning: For the children to develop dispositions for learning such as curiosity, cooperation, confidence, creativity, commitment, enthusiasm, persistence, imagination and reflexivity.
 To also develop a range of skills and processes such as enquiry, experimentation, hypothesising, researching and investigating.